harshgandhi/bitcoin/RoadMap.md

 4. Privace Features and future development

 ## Make changes to Bitcoin code with following features
-1. Make it inflationary like Dogecoin
+1. Make it inflationary like Dogecoin with 5% inflation rate
+2. Premine of 1 billion coins given out to 100 addresses
+3. Make it proof of Stake instead of proof of work

+## Mobile wallet design
+1. Give it Child and Parent mode
+2. Inbuilt time locked Deposit feature
+3. Automatic lightning channel creation and all transactions go through lightning
+4. 12 word seed